The Child Tax Credit — An Explainer

 Why is the Child Tax Credit important?

-- Lowers the cost of living for working families.
-Reaching more than 36 million households, including many essential workers with low income, expanded Child Tax Credits were primarily used for immediate needs like food, utilities, housing, clothing, and education expenses.
+• Lowers the cost of living for working families.
+Reaching more than 36 million households, including many essential workers with low income, Child Tax Credits are primarily used for immediate needs like food, utilities, housing, clothing, and education expenses.
 The tax benefits also support local economies.
 Every dollar of a Child Tax Credit generates $1.50 to $2 in local spending.

-- Dramatically reduces child poverty.
-Nearly 3 million children were lifted out of poverty in just one year of expansion, resulting in a child poverty rate that fell by 46 percent to a record low.
-Rolling back the improvements makes the credit eight times less effective at reducing child poverty.
-In the year following the expansion rollback, almost 4 million children are estimated to have fallen back into poverty.
+• Dramatically reduces child poverty.
+Nearly 3 million children were lifted out of poverty in just one year of the Biden-era expansion, resulting in a child poverty rate that fell by 46% to a record low.
+Rolling back the improvements made the credit eight times less effective at reducing child poverty.
+In the year following the expansion rollback, almost 4 million children were estimated to have fallen back into poverty.
 The impact of child poverty, including poor outcomes in health, education, and economic mobility, cost the nation between $800 billion and $1.1 trillion each year.

-- Improves rural and racial equity.
-Before expansion, 27 million children in families with the lowest income – including half of all rural, Black, and Hispanic children received less or no help from the Child Tax Credit.
+• Improves rural and racial equity.
+Before the Biden-era expansion, 27 million children in families with the lowest income – including half of all rural, Black, and Hispanic children received less or no help from the Child Tax Credit.
 Roughly one in three rural kids were unable to receive the full credit because their families didn’t earn enough to qualify.
-By eliminating the minimum income requirement, the expansion ensured that almost all children received the full benefit amount for the first time.
+By eliminating the minimum income requirement, the Biden-era expansion ensured that almost all children received the full benefit amount for the first time.

-- Builds long-term opportunity.
-Researchers estimate that making the expanded Child Tax Credit permanent would cost about $100 billion per year, while generating $1 trillion worth of societal benefits resulting from improvements in education, earnings, health and reduced costs related to child protection and criminal justice.
-That’s a 1,000 percent return on investment.
+• Builds long-term opportunity.
+Researchers estimated that restoring the Biden-era Child Tax Credit and making it permanent would cost about $100 billion per year, while generating $1 trillion worth of societal benefits resulting from improvements in education, earnings, health and reduced costs related to child protection and criminal justice.
+That’s a 1,000% return on investment.

-- Ensures kids and families don’t fall through the cracks.
+• Ensures kids and families don’t fall through the cracks.
 Children have no control over their parents’ income, and people without reproductive rights are denied control over their economic futures.
 As abortion bans take effect across the country, notably in states that spend the least on families and kids, more babies will be born to people already experiencing financial hardships.
-The expanded Child Tax Credit is urgently needed in states limiting reproductive freedom.
+Additional supports are urgently needed in states limiting reproductive freedom.

 How are Mainers impacted?

-- 142,000 Maine families with 229,000 children received the expanded Child Tax Credit in 2021.
-Almost all families with minor children were eligible for the expanded credit, including an estimated 49,000 children under 17 who currently receive less than the full credit or no credit at all because their families’ incomes are too low.
+• 142,000 Maine families with 229,000 children received the expanded Child Tax Credit in 2021.
+Almost all families with minor children were eligible for the Biden-era credit, including an estimated 49,000 children under 17 who currently receive less than the full credit or no credit at all because their families’ incomes are too low.

-- When federal and state supplemental assistance like the Child Tax Credit were factored in for the three-year period between 2019 and 2021, Maine ranked among the eight states with the lowest child poverty rates in the nation.
-In 2021, the expanded CTC led to an estimated 40 percent reduction in Maine’s child poverty rate.
+• When federal and state supplemental assistance like the Child Tax Credit were factored in for the three-year period between 2019 and 2021, Maine ranked among the eight states with the lowest child poverty rates in the nation.
+In 2021, the expanded CTC led to an estimated 40% reduction in Maine’s child poverty rate.

-- Maine is one of 12 states that also has its own child tax credit program, the Dependent Exemption Tax Credit, which provides $300 for each qualifying dependent.
-The Institute for Taxation and Economic Policy estimates that about 153,000 households currently receive this credit.
-The Maine legislature recently modernized the credit by removing minimum income requirements and indexing the credit to inflation, meaning an estimated 50,000 families with low income (including 35,200 dependent adults and 73,000 children) will now have access to the full benefit, and the credit won’t lose value if inflation rises.
+• Maine is one of 12 states that also has its own child tax credit program, the Dependent Exemption Tax Credit, which now provides $300 for each qualifying dependent and $600 for children under age six.
+The Institute for Taxation and Economic Policy (ITEP) estimates that about 153,000 households currently receive this credit.
+The Maine legislature modernized the credit in 2023 by removing minimum income requirements and indexing the credit to inflation, meaning an estimated 50,000 low-income families (including 35,200 dependent adults and 73,000 children) gained access to the full benefit, and the credit doesn’t lose value if inflation rises.
+In 2025 the legislature improved the credit further by doubling the amount for kids under age six and better targeting low- and middle-income families by phasing out the full credit for those who make $100k per year ($150k for joint filers).
+ITEP estimates this change will boost incomes for over 47,000 families, including more than 67,500 children.

 Did you know…?

-- The Child Tax Credit was first introduced in 1997 as a $400 income-qualifying credit as part of the Taxpayer Relief Act enacted during the Clinton administration.
+• The Child Tax Credit was first introduced in 1997 as a $400 income-qualifying credit as part of the Taxpayer Relief Act enacted during the Clinton administration.
 The credit was later increased and expanded under George W. Bush, Trump, and Biden administrations.
-The current Child Tax Credit exists as a component of The Tax Cuts and Jobs Act of 2017 and expires at the end of 2025.

-- 87 percent of the anti-poverty impact of the expanded Child Tax Credit comes from eliminating the minimum income requirement.
+• 87% of the anti-poverty impact of the Biden-era expanded Child Tax Credit came from eliminating the minimum income requirement.

 Dive deeper